 Electrodesiccation With Curettage Skin Cancer Treatment

 Many skin cancer patients are unaware of all the options open to them when it comes to skin cancer treatment.
-One of the more common methods of treatment for skin cancer is electrodessication and curettage.
+One of the more common methods of treatment for skin cancer is electrodesiccation and curettage.
 While the official title of the procedure makes it seem a little intimidating, the procedure in itself is very safe and has a great success rate.

-This treatment is entirely based on the person receiving the treatment, as with any treatment, but all special situations set aside, this procedure is one of the more well known treatments because of how successful it is when completed.
+This treatment is entirely based on the person receiving the treatment, as with any treatment, but all special situations set aside, this procedure is one of the more well-known treatments because of how successful it is when completed.

 Since this is not an invasive surgical procedure, patients can drive themselves home after it is done.
 The wound will not need stitches, but you will have to care for it for a few weeks after the treatment to ensure it heals correctly.
 One of our dermatologists will give you care instructions after the procedure.